jmoraispk/DeepMIMO/docs/index.md

 # DeepMIMO

 Welcome to DeepMIMO's documentation!
-DeepMIMO is a powerful Python package for generating realistic MIMO channels and datasets.
+DeepMIMO is a powerful Python package for managing ray tracing scenarios and generating realistic MIMO channels and datasets.

 ```{toctree}
 :maxdepth: 2